A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: Stability framework

 is satisfied, the difference $\rho - \brho$ is controlled as follows:

 \end{theorem}

+\begin{remark}[Stability framework] The above stability framework is independent of the way the approximate solution $(\bar \rho, \bar c)$ is obtained.
+We apply this framework to a posteriori error analysis of a discontinuous Galerkin scheme in Section \ref{sec:dgscheme}.
+It should be noted that, in principle, this framework is applicable to approximations obtained from any numerical scheme, e.g., some finite volume scheme \cite{GiesselmannKolbe}.
+The major step that needs to be done is to define a suitable reconstruction, i.e. one that is sufficiently regular.
+Moreover, it is desirable that the corresponding residual scales optimally. \end{remark}

-Note that the stability framework presented here is independent of the origin of the approximate solution $(\bar \rho, \bar c)$.
-Moreover, the assumption that a weak solution $(\rho, c)$ exists until time $T$ is a posteriori verifiable.
-Indeed, if \eqref{eq:estcondition} holds, the error estimate itself rules out blow-up before time $T$ and thus proves \textit{a posteriori} that a sufficiently regular weak solution exists.
+One advantage of using the estimate \eqref{mainestimate} is that the assumption of the existence of a weak solution $(\rho, c)$ until time $T$ can be verified \emph{a posteriori}.
+Indeed, the condition \eqref{eq:estcondition} is verifiable a posteriori, and if it holds, the error estimate itself rules out blow-up before time $T$, thus proving a posteriori that a sufficiently regular weak solution exists.
 More precisely: